 Full-time visiting, tenured and tenure-track faculty are eligible to apply for instructional mini-grants.
 Guidelines and application forms can be found on the CTL web site.

 The CTL Conference Room (ODY 145) can be accessed during library hours using you SLU ID card and is a comfortable and quiet space for faculty to think, read, have a quiet conversation, grade or browse our resources.
-Alison Del Rossi, Associate Dean for Faculty Affairs will also be available for "office hours" during the semester.
-She is also available by appointment for private meetings.
-The space can also be reserved through Theresa O'Reilly in the Library for meetings or events involving faculty and staff.
+The space can also be reserved through the EMS Reservation System for meetings or events involving faculty and staff.